jacobkimmel/eleven/README.md

     >> censored['RelExp'] = eleven.expression_nf(censored, nf, 'Control')

 Wasn't that easy?
 This adds the relative expression of each well as a column of the data frame.
 Now you can use regular pandas tools for handling the data, so `censored.groupby(['Sample', 'Target'])['RelExp'].aggregate(['mean', 'std'])` gives you a nice table of means and standard deviations for each target in each sample.

+**Scripted Analysis - For the Non-technical**

+The interpreter can be frightening to less technical lab memebers.
+To navigate around that, I wrote a simple script that automates the above process into a one line command.

+The script works like this:

+    $ easy_eleven qPCR_data.csv Reference_Genes.csv Name_of_Sample_in_each_Target

+The naming scheme of the arguments should be rather self-explanatory.
+The "Sample in Each Target" refers to the name of a Sample that will be present for each Target gene, used by the rank_target() function described above.

+The script will return a ranked table of reference genes with their corresponding M values, as well as the normalization factors (NFs) and a table of relative expressions.

 ## Isn't Gapdh/Actb/Rn18s good enough?